OAI/OpenAPI-Specification/guidelines/v2.0/EXTENSIONS.md

 ## Annotations

-The Swagger-specific annotations currently available for jax-rs APIs do not support the addition of extension data.
+The OpenAPI-specific annotations currently available for jax-rs APIs do not support the addition of extension data.